| Organic chemistry 2007 VCE |

 D. substitution, substitution, condensation.

+| The following structure represents the repeating unit of a polymer used in the manufacture of contact lenses.
 Which one of the following is a correct statement about the monomers that react to form this polymer?

 A. Each monomer contains a double bond between carbon atoms which allows addition polymerisation to